-This edition of Essentials of the Legal Environment Today is accompanied by many teaching and learning supplements, which are available on the password-protected portion of the Instructor's Companion Web Site.
+This edition of The Legal Environment Today is accompanied by many teaching and learning supplements, which are available on the password-protected portion of the Instructor's Companion Web Site.

 The complete teaching/learning package includes the supplements listed next.
-For further information on Essentials of the Legal Environment Today teaching/learning package, contact your local sales representative or visit Essentials of the Legal Environment Today Web site.
+For further information on The Legal Environment Today teaching/learning package, contact your local sales representative or visit The Legal Environment Today Web site.